Skip to main content

 Conclusion

-In this tutorial, we used Claude Code to refactor, document, and debug a file in Supabase Python SDK.
+In this tutorial, we used Claude Code to refactor, document, and debug a file in the Supabase Python SDK.
 We improved code readability, added structured documentation, and resolved import issues.
 By integrating Claude Code into your workflow, you can streamline development and enhance code quality.
 As it evolves, it will offer even more precise solutions—try it on your own projects and see the impact!

 To be up to date on the latest AI news, I recommend these blogs: